jjayaprakash-tech/infosoft-interview-assignment/tasks-documents/Problem #2 - Fuel Station Design.md

 #### Source Code

-The source code for the `Calendar` and `Node` classes can be found in [calendar.py](https://github.com/jjayaprakash-tech/infosoft-interview-assignment/blob/main/source-code/fuel_station.py).
+The source code for the `FuelStation` classes can be found in [calendar.py](https://github.com/jjayaprakash-tech/infosoft-interview-assignment/blob/main/source-code/fuel_station.py).

 #### Assignment Document